 - Grants and gifts.
-Appropriates funds from grants and gifts for the purpose for which they were given. - Grants and gifts.
+Allows the Board of the State Academies to apply for and receive grants and gifts from public and nonpublic sources.
+Appropriates and dedicates the money the Board of the State Academies receives, consistent with the purpose of the grant or gift.
+Directs the Board of the State Academies to report annually to the legislature on the amount of money received under this subdivision and the purpose for which it was used. - Grants and gifts.
 Allows the commissioner to apply for and receive grants and gifts from public and nonpublic sources.
 Appropriates and dedicates the money the commissioner receives, consistent with the purpose of the grant or gift.
 Directs the commissioner to report annually to the legislature on the amount of money received under this subdivision and the purpose for which it was used. - Appropriations; Department of Education.
 Appropriates \$21.383 million each year to the Department of Education for agency operations.
-Includes the following riders: - \$41,000 per year for the Minnesota Academy of Science; - \$632,000 per year for the Board of Teaching plus an additional \$30,000 per year for the board's licensure by portfolio activities; - \$171,000 per year for the Board of Administrators; and - acceptance of federal funds, with the exception of certain funds from the 2009 federal stimulus accounts. - Appropriations; Minnesota State Academies.
+Includes the following riders: - \$41,000 per year for the Minnesota Academy of Science; - \$632,000 per year for the Board of Teaching plus an additional \$30,000 per year for the board's licensure by portfolio activities; - \$171,000 per year for the Board of Administrators; - \$200,000 for the Minnesota Children's Museum; - \$50,000 for the Duluth Children's Museum; and - acceptance of federal funds, with the exception of certain funds from the 2009 federal stimulus accounts. - Appropriations; Minnesota State Academies.
 Appropriates \$11.912 million per year for the operation of the Minnesota State Academies for the Deaf and the Blind. - Appropriations; Perpich Center for Arts Education.
 Appropriates \$7.087 million per year for the operation of the Perpich Center for Arts Education.